 Set in a secluded bay, Mwaya Beach has been built to compliment the lovely natural surroundings.
 It is nestled between indigenous bush, cassava fields, and clusters of large boulders on a pristine beach which continues around the bay for another 7km in both directions.

-Accommodation for volunteers is provided in chalets which sleep up to two and may be mixed gender.
+Accommodation for volunteers is provided in chalets which sleep up to three.
 The chalets were designed by Kevin Davies, an English architect who lived in Malawi for 12 years who specialises in eco-friendly buildings.
 They are constructed using sustainable softwood, together with reeds and locally produced roof tiles.
 The buildings are on raised pillars to reduce termite damage.
 Each chalet is furnished with wooden beds, wardrobes, chairs and tables made by local carpenters.
 Beds, mattresses, pillows, mosquito nets, blankets and bed linen are provided.
 Each chalet has a private verandah and views of the lake.
-Volunteers will most likely share a chalet.
+Volunteers will most likely share a chalet and may be mixed gender.